leleliu008/ndk-pkg/README.md

         ndk-pkg search curl
         ndk-pkg search lib

-*   print the infomation of a package or all available packages
+*   print the infomation of the given package or all available packages

         ndk-pkg info curl
         ndk-pkg info curl version